chhoumann/quickadd/docs/Examples/Template_AutomaticBookNotesFromReadwise.md

 ### Template - My Book Notes template
 ![OoBBhFGoxl](https://user-images.githubusercontent.com/29108628/122776753-ac7c4d00-d2ab-11eb-9ade-4b88afaee8e4.gif)

+#### Installation
+Here's a video guide for [installing user scripts in QuickAdd](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Capture\_FetchTasksFromTodoist.md#installation-video).

+Basically, you'll want to create a new JavaScript file (file extension is `.js`) with the contents of the script.
+Then, in the script, you see the `YOUR_READWISE_TOKEN`, which is where you'll want to insert your Readwise token (find it [here](https://readwise.io/access_token)).

+Now you need to create a new macro.
+To do so, open the Macro Manager, enter a name for it (I use `Readwise`), and then click `Add`.
+Then click `Configure` on that macro.
+Once a modal opens, select the user script you've created and click `Add`.

+Lastly, create a Macro Choice by going to the main menu, giving it a name, and selecting Macro besides the `Add Choice` button.
+When that's done, add it, and click the gear button to the right of it.
+There you'll want to select the macro you created before.

+Once that's done, you can use the [template provided below](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Template_AutomaticBookNotesFromReadwise.md#template).
+If you have your own, then you can just use the `{{MACRO:Readwise::instaFetchBook}}` to insert the highlights.
+If you called your macro something else than `Readwise`, replace `Readwise` with that.

 #### Script
 Most of the setup is shown in the gif.
 ```js